 After the Procedure

 Pressure to reduce bleeding is put on the area where the catheters were inserted into your body.
-You will be kept in bed for at least 1 hour, and maybe up to 5 or 6 hours.
-Your heart rhythm will be monitored during this time.
+You will be kept in bed for at least 1 hour.
+You may need to stay in bed for up to 5 or 6 hours.
+Your heart rhythm will be checked during this time.

-Your doctor will decide whether you can go home on the same day or if you will need to stay in the hospital overnight to continue monitoring your heart.
-You will need someone to drive you home after your procedure
+Your doctor will decide whether you can go home on the same day, or if you will need to stay in the hospital overnight for continued heart monitoring.
+You will need someone to drive you home after your procedure.

 For 2 or 3 days after your procedure, you may have these symptoms: